AguaClara/UASB/UASB_Manual_Spring2018.md

 How does top influence flow prevent clogs?
 FIXED-jj
 </div>

 A literature review reveals a lack of knowledge in the UASB community on the influence area of influent pipes.
 Values range from 1-4 $m^2$ (see table below) with little experimental evidence.
 The idea is to have enough pipes so that the summed influence areas of the pipes is greater than the area of the bottom of the reactor.
 Since the bottom of the proposed AguaClara reactor is less than 1 $m^2$, the total reactor area can be covered with the influence area of at least one influent pipe.
 Two influent pipes are being considered especially, as they allow for better clog detection and prevention.

 <div class="alert alert-block alert-danger">
 What are your sources for these claims?
+FIXED-ag.
+*The values mentioned are provided in the table with clickable links.*

 What is the influence area?